Jonathan W. Delano

 Think of a well-recognized, award-winning analyst in Pennsylvania who combines years of “inside experience” on Capitol Hill with the perspective of the private sector and life outside the Washington Beltway, and one name leads the list: Jon Delano.

 After 14 years on Capitol Hill in Washington and over 20 years on local television, Jon Delano has developed a solid reputation as the guy in Pennsylvania to turn to for even-handed on-air analysis of political and governmental events and for a quick quip or sound bite on what exactly it all means to the average citizen.
 A political analyst for KDKA-TV (CBS) since 1994, Jon became the station's first Money & Politics Editor in September 2001.
-In addition to daily reporting on government, politics, and economic issues, he also hosts a Sunday morning public affairs program called “The Sunday Business Page.”
+In addition to daily reporting on government, politics, and economic issues, he also hosts a Sunday morning public affairs program called “The Sunday Business Page” and is the back-up host for the "KD/PG Sunday Edition" show, another public affairs show.

 As one of Pennsylvania's respected commentators, Jon is recognized for his ability to analyze complex issues and make them understandable to any audience.
 Having worked in both government and the private business world, practiced law, reported on radio and television, written extensively, and taught at the graduate school level, Jon's combined experiences allow him to speak with some authority about governmental, political, and economic issues.

-In the last presidential campaign, Jon had a sit-down television interview in July 2012 with Gov. Mitt Romney, after interviewing him twice in the 2008 campaign, and in August 2012, Jon became the first Pennsylvania television reporter to interview the GOP vice presidential candidate, Cong. (now House Speaker) Paul Ryan.
+In the 2012 presidential campaign, Jon had a sit-down television interview in July with Republican presidential nominee, Gov. Mitt Romney, after interviewing him twice in the 2008 campaign, and in August 2012, Jon became the first Pennsylvania television reporter to interview the GOP vice presidential candidate, Cong. (now House Speaker) Paul Ryan.
 That interview made national news broadcasts when Ryan discussed his views on abortion and rape.
-During the 2012 campaign, Jon also interviewed Mrs. Obama, Mrs. Romney, and Dr. Jill Biden.
+During the 2012 campaign, Jon also interviewed First Lady Michele Obama, Mrs. Romney, and Dr. Jill Biden.

 A trial lawyer by training, Jon worked behind the scenes as chief of staff to former Congressman Doug Walgren, serving as president of the U.S. House Chiefs of Staff Association in the mid-1980s.
-His firsthand Washington experience led to his appointment in 1995 as an adjunct professor of politics and public policy at Carnegie Mellon University's H. John Heinz School of Public Policy & Management.
-His graduate school courses include such topics as money and politics, legislative policy making, public policy implementation, media and public policy, and campaign management.
+His firsthand Washington experience led to his appointment in 1995 as an adjunct professor of politics and public policy at Carnegie Mellon University's Heinz College of Information Systems and Public Policy.
+His graduate school courses include such topics as money and politics, legislative policy‑making, public policy implementation, media and public policy, and campaign management.
 Jon also writes a monthly column for the Pittsburgh Business Times.

 In 2011, Jon won an Edward R. Murrow Award for the best 'hard news story' in Pennsylvania, New York & New Jersey.
 In 2007, he won the local area Small Business Journalist Champion of the Year Award from the U.S. Small Business Administration.
 In 2003, Jon was presented the “Good Government Award” from the League of Women Voters of Greater Pittsburgh for his work in helping the public understand governmental issues.
 He has won two Golden Quill awards, two Robert L. Vann awards from the Pittsburgh Black Media Federation, a Matrix honorable mention from the Women in Communications, and the Clarity Award from the Pennsylvania Bar Association for being a lawyer who can write in plain English.